spidersvr/Domoticz-TUYA-Plugin/README.md

 # Domoticz-TUYA-Plugin
 TUYA Plugin for Domoticz home automation

-Controls TUYA devices your network (on/off switches and TUYA Lights)
+Controls TUYA devices your network (mainly on/off switches and Lights).
+Tuya devices come in many brands and may come with different apps such as Smart Life or Jinvoo Smart, so select the matching App when configuring the plugin.

 ## Key Features

 * Auto-detects devices on your account
 * Tested with lights and switches (but should control other devices on/off)
 * Cloud control only uses your user/password account with encrypted communications without requiring IP or device IDs or Keys to configure it
+* Allows controlling Dimmer/RGB Color for lights
+* Supports scene activation

 ## Installation